andrewcarrollgames/flight/README.md

 ## Philosophy

-Flight is built around three core principles:
+Flight is built around these core principles:

 1. **Fast Iteration**: Hot-reload support for game code lets you see changes instantly without restarting
 2. **Runtime Performance**: Zero-cost abstractions in release builds - the plugin system compiles away to direct function calls